jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

   ```bash
   task aws-prod:destroy
   ```
-Note:

-If your Terraform lockfiles and states get out of sync and are causing you issues, run:
+Tip: Be weary of AWS state versus your local Terraform state.
+Manually changing resources in AWS and then running Terraform commands from the CLI can cause a lot of confusion and headache, so be careful when running these commands on your production AWS instance.
+However, if your Terraform lockfiles and states get out of sync and are causing you issues, run:

   ```bash
   task aws-prod:reset
   ```
-This will delete all the local Terraform artifacts (to release the lock and reset state) and will re initialize Terraform.
+This will delete all the local Terraform artifacts (to release the lock and reset state) and will re-initialize Terraform.
+If this does not resolve state issues, you will have to manually debug both AWS and Terraform.
+However, if you follow the commands for `task` - init > s3 > apply > destroy, you should be good!

 ## CI/CD Pipeline